citp/privacy-policy-historical/c/cx/cxm/cxmagazine.com.md

-> *The following text is extracted and transformed from the cxmagazine.com privacy policy that was archived on 2017-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171120055322id_/https%3A//www.cxmagazine.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cxmagazine.com privacy policy that was archived on 2018-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229180119id_/https%3A//www.cxmagazine.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - Cyclocross Magazine - Cyclocross News, Races, Bikes, Photos, Videos

+We use Ezoic to provide personalization and analytic services on this website, as such Ezoic's privacy policy is in effect and can be reviewed [here](https://g.ezoic.net/privacy/cxmagazine.com).

 **What information do we collect?**